 All these heating methods generally produce reliable good vapour when correctly filled.
 But I have found for new vape users, a convection or hybrid vaporizer is the best option, due to their simplicity to use.
 They may be slightly bigger, but they still fit in a bag or coat pocket without an issue.
 And the added benefits normally include larger chamber and better battery life.

 Some features which don’t come on all vaporizers, but we find most vape users love if they can afford them are:

-- Water pipe adapter – this is an attachment which a lot of newer vapes provide in the box.
-This neat little piece of glass lets you attach a vape to a bong!
+Water pipe adapter – this is an attachment which a lot of newer vapes provide in the box.
+This neat little piece of glass lets you attach a vape to a bong.
+Check out our top 10 bong guide! !
 Why?
-Well vapor can be quite hot on the throat and you have to inhale vapor quite slow normally to prevent coughing.
-However, with this you can use a bong full of water to cool the vapor letting you take massive hits and really get the vapor flowing and make fat clouds.
+Well vapour can be quite hot on the throat and you have to inhale vapour quite slow normally to prevent coughing.
+However, with this you can use a bong full of water to cool the vapour letting you take massive hits and really get the vapour flowing and make fat clouds.

-- Bubbler – This is a lot more niche of a tool, this is essentially a mini bong + water adaptor in one, allowing you to rip massive clouds of vapor from your portable vaporizer, in a manner which means it’s still quite portable.
+Bubbler – This is a lot more niche of a tool, this is essentially a mini bong + water adaptor in one, allowing you to rip massive clouds of vapour from your portable vaporizer, in a manner which means it’s still quite portable.

-- Glass Vapor path – some vape connoisseurs find they can taste the metal or plastics used in the vapor paths if they use them, so more premium vapes tend to include these to ensure you can get the cleanest taste from your material as possible.
-Additionally, from experience we have found glass vapor path devices like the all the Arizer vaporizers tend to be easier to clean, due to the nature of their design.
+Glass Vapour path – some vape connoisseurs find they can taste the metal or plastics used in the vapour paths if they use them, so more premium vapes tend to include these to ensure you can get the cleanest taste from your material as possible.
+Additionally, from experience we have found glass vapour path devices like the all the Arizer vaporizers tend to be easier to clean, due to the nature of their design.